We turn the packaging into an ingredient

 Packaging thought through culinary terms thanks to Notpla

 Today, our culinary experiments focus less on the surprising effect of disappearing and more on the potential of sustainable packaging.
 We want to combine packaging material and content in a meaningful way and not just throw away the casing, but integrate it into the dish so that the packaging is no longer perceived as garbage that has to be disposed of – the packaging becomes an ingredient.

 The dish must be water-based so that the shell can easily dissolve.
 A dish that itself has to do with algae also goes well with the algae shell.
-An algae-based soup like ramen would be an option, but we opt for a spicy vegetarian pho, which we prepare with ragweed (dulse, a red algae) and kombu (a type of brown algae) for more depth of flavor.
+An algae-based soup would be an option, but we opt for a spicy vegetarian soup, which we prepare with ragweed (dulse, a red algae) and kombu (a type of brown algae) for more depth of flavor.

 In the course of our work on the project, we saw that similar concepts were already being actively pursued.
 Amelie Graf and Holly Grounds show how a new generation of product designers creatively deal with the challenges of our time.

 MILK. is a packaging design agency – that means we have been thinking about how food can be packed safely, hygienically, functionally and beautifully for years.
 But it is also clear that packaging is a means to an end.
 It’s about the content, the food (our Food Lab takes care of that).
 The packaging is important in order to preserve the properties of the food in the best possible way up to the point of consumption and of course the casing should also inspire and inform about the contents.
 But the question arises as to what to do with the packaging.
 Some say REUSE IT.
 RECYCLE IT say the others.
 HOME COMPOST IT is what others say.
 But how about if we could still offer a new way?
 As a packaging design agency, we are increasingly working on reducing packaging.
 We have already collected some ideas for this in our Material Lab.
 Ideally, we simply make the packaging superfluous.